 Please note that operators often claim to be KPAP Partners, or members of some other organization, without actually treating porters fairly.
-To verify that a company is indeed operating ethical climbs, please consult the official list of approved KPAP Partner Companies here.
+To verify that a company is indeed operating ethical climbs, please consult the official list of approved KPAP Partner Companies on the IMEC website.

 The end result

 By choosing a responsible tour operator, you are helping to ensure that both you and your porters have a safer, more enjoyable climb.
 The local teams that work for our partner companies also receive the adequate training they need to ensure that your climb is a safe and successful one.
 And they are sufficiently paid, nourished and equipped to attend to your comfort and safety, instead of struggling to meet their own most basic human needs.

 At Fair Voyage, we commit to ensuring fair porter treatment and charging fair prices to our customers.
 Ultimately, it’s a win-win situation for all of those who dream of conquering Kilimanjaro.

 Find more information about climbing Kilimanjaro and ethical climb offers on our Climb Kilimanjaro Experience page.